jakeogh/dnsgate/README.md

   --trim-subdomains     do not include subdomains (see --whitelist)
                         example:
-                            analytics.google.com will block google.com and all subdomains this option is not enabled by default, you may want to enable it if you are using dnsmasq and are willing to maintain a --whitelist file for domains that are inadvertently blocked, the effect is that the vast majority of ad-serving domains are blocked at their top DNS name, otherwise the subdomain can be changed and ads served until the lists are updated with the new subdomains.
+                            analytics.google.com will block google.com and all subdomains this option is not enabled by default, you may want to enable it if you are using dnsmasq and are willing to maintain a --whitelist file for domains that are inadvertently blocked, the effect is the vast majority of ad-serving domains are blocked at their top domain name, otherwise the subdomain can be changed and ads served until the lists are updated with the new subdomains.
   --hosts               generate /etc/hosts format file
-                        (not useful with --trim-subdomains since hosts files can't block subdomains unless explicitly specified)
+                        (not useful with --trim-subdomains since hosts files can't block subdomains unless explicitly specified) --whitelist WHITELIST
-  --whitelist WHITELIST
                         file containing DNS names to whitelist
                         example:
                             stackexchange.com
                             stackoverflow.com
-  --keep                save retrieved hosts files as hosts.(timestamp) in the current folder
+  --keep                save remote hosts files as hosts.timestamp in the current folder

 $./dnsmasq-blacklist /etc/dnsmasq.blacklist.conf